Ziming-L/Classroom_Communication_Aide/README-Group5-AlvaradoPaulseneDowningLeiLin.txt

 # Classroom_Communication_Aide
-This is a project for Technology for Social Good class

 1. You need to be in the folder that have all our project code.

 2. You need to download the dependencies by cd to backend and frontend, and type `npm install`